What Is a Life-Saving Divorce?

 Here are the four significant surveys.

-Survey 4 – In this study, too, participants could select more than one factor in their divorce.
+In this study, too, participants could select more than one factor in their divorce.
 Infidelity was a major contributor in 59.6% of divorces, substance abuse in 34.6%, and domestic violence in 23.5%.
-[4]
+When asked for the “final straw,” nearly 6 in 10 mentioned either infidelity, domestic violence, or substance abuse.
+[4] The graph below is based on data from that study.
+Click for video explanation of this study, and how it’s been misused.

-Nearly half of divorces are for life-saving reasons.
+About half — or more — of divorces are for life-saving reasons.

 What this shows is that somewhere between 42% and 59% of divorces are for serious problems.
 So about half of divorces.